-The estimated re-use formula, on the other hand, is to be applied by a collateral-taker where it has received a particular issue of securities both as SFT collateral and/or (in a divergence from the method of measuring actual re-use) in outright purchases and has then used any of its combined holding of that issue as collateral in subsequent SFTs.
+The definition of re-use in the estimated re-use formula diverges from the definition of re-use in Article 3(12) of SFTR, which defines actual re-use for the purpose of filling in field 4.8.
+The estimated re-use formula is to be applied by a collateral-taker where it has received a particular issue of securities both as SFT collateral and/or (in a divergence from the method of measuring actual re-use) in outright purchases and has then used any of its combined holding of that issue as collateral in subsequent SFTs.
 In addition, ESMA is following the FSB by including securities borrowed in the amount of re-usable collateral received and including securities loaned in the amount of collateral posted in the estimated re-use formula.
-117
+146